 pair is correctly URL/URI encoded.
 Please see more specific explanation about this

-feature on the following page.
+feature on the Setting configuration parameters section.

 &fullscreen — Full-screen mode: hide the WebPortal header, logo and breadcrumb to provide